 6.2.1 In most circumstances, the consumption of alcohol by minors would be illegal.
 The Authority considers that it would also contribute to harm to children, so systems should be put in place to ensure compliance with the law.
-The Authority encourages the development of a culture in which the checking of proof-of-age cards is accepted as the norm in circumstances where doubt might otherwise exist (e.g. Think 21).
+The Authority encourages the development of a culture in which the checking of proof-of-age cards is accepted as the norm in circumstances where doubt might otherwise exist (e.g. Challenge 25).

-6.2.2 The Authority will maintain close contact with the police, Young Offending Teams and with Trading Standards about the extent of unlawful sales and consumption of alcohol by minors and be involved in the development of strategies to control or prevent these unlawful activities and to pursue prosecutions.
+6.2.2 The Authority will maintain close contact with the police, social care teams, health services and Trading Standards about the extent of unlawful sales and consumption of alcohol by minors and be involved in the development of strategies to control or prevent these unlawful activities and to pursue prosecutions.